The Nevada Independent

 You can also sign up for Personalized Legislative Tracking to track specific bills on NELIS.
 The state will allow you to bookmark up to 10 bills or resolutions for free, but there are also paid versions that will allow you to track more.

-The Nevada Independent also has a policy and bill tracker you can view here, offering an overview of discussions and goings-on at the statehouse.
+The Nevada Independent also has a policy tracker you can view here, offering an overview of discussions and goings-on at the statehouse.

 Sharing your opinion through NELIS